izzahrahman03/CST435/README.md

 ---

 ### **1. Introduction**

-This project evaluates the performance of different execution models for image processing tasks such as:
+This project evaluates the effectiveness of parallel computing techniques for accelerating image processing workloads.
+Three execution models are implemented and compared:

-1. Sequential execution
+- Sequential execution
-2. Multiprocessing
+- Multiprocessing using Python’s multiprocessing module
-3. Concurrent execution using concurrent.futures
+- Concurrent execution using concurrent.futures

-The objective is to analyze how parallelism improves performance by measuring:
+The primary objective is to analyze how data parallelism improves performance by measuring:

-1. Execution time
+- Execution time
-2. Speedup
+- Speedup
-3. Efficiency
+- Parallel efficiency

-Experiments are conducted by varying the number of workers and processes (2, 4 and 8) on the same virtual machine.
+Experiments are conducted on the same virtual machine while varying the number of workers (2, 4, and 8) to observe scalability behavior and parallel overhead.

 ---

 ### **2. System Requirement**
 **Operating System**
 - Ubuntu 20.04 / 22.04 (GCP VM)